Implantable Device Replacement Procedure

 implant but this time only the generator will be replaced.
 If the original leads are

-functioning normally, they will continue to be used with the new generator.
+working normally, they will continue to be used with the new generator.

 Your old generator will be disconnected from your leads.
 Then it will be taken out.